deepaksithu/pdsnd_github/README.md

 5/2/2019

 ### Project Title
-Udacity Bikeshare Github Project
+Deepak Sithu - Udacity GitHub Bikeshare Project

 ### Description
-Allows the user to interact with the bikeshare data
+Python file which allows the user to interact with and better understand bikeshare data from three cities.

 ### Files used
 bikeshare_2.py